 While it’s a bit tricky to replicate an actual tapas bar crawl in your own home, making a spread of tapas is the next best thing, and if your mum is a fan of Spain, she’s going to enjoy your tapas feast.
 Especially washed down with jugs of sangria!

-If you’re in the northern hemisphere in the midst of spring, with a bounty of beautiful spring produce available, then why not go for a light spring feast in the early evening, preferably served up on an alfresco terrace or balcony or in the garden.
+If you’re in the midst of spring, with a bounty of beautiful spring produce available, then why not go for a light spring feast in the early evening, preferably served up on an alfresco terrace or balcony or in the garden.

 I’d make this easy salmon tray bake the star attraction – crispy skinned salmon fillets baked so that the skin crackles but the flesh remains moist, with roasted spring vegetables that are just-done so that they’re still fresh and crunchy.

 Sprinkled with spring onions and fresh fragrant dill and served with lemon slices, it makes the lightest of roasts, perfect for a spring dinner.

 If you’re feeding a large family, I’d make a big bowl of creamy mashed potatoes and a few salads, such as this stunning salmon potato salad, which is as delicious as it looks and it looks impressive, this light aromatic herb salad, and this Mediterranean style tomato salad, which is another stunner.

 If you’re not taken with any of those salads, you’ll find more ideas in this collection of salad recipes.
 A bottle of bubbly and a few nice bottles of chilled dry white wines, and a platter of fresh seasonal fruits for dessert and you’re set.

 If your mum has spent countless Sundays cooking a roast dinner for you and the family, then here’s another of my top Mothers Day dinner ideas – a Sunday roast dinner for mum, but they’re roasts with a difference.
 I have a couple of outstanding roast dinner recipes for you.